nirmalsurange/PoETIC/README.md

 ## Dataset

-The dataset consists of human annotations over utterance-emotion pairs derived from the **GoEmotions** benchmark.
+The dataset consists of human annotations over utterance-emotion pairs.

 Each record contains:

+- Text-id
+- ID
 - Utterance
 - Target emotion
 - Context-dependency label
-- (Additional metadata where applicable)

 The dataset is available as